TradeBid Arbitration Policy

 Written Off

-The Seller must disclose if an insurer determined the Vehicle was a write-off.
+The Seller must disclose if an insurer determined the Vehicle, was a write-off.

 Buyer Arbitration Policy